Do you need to file a self assessment tax return if you use an umbrella company?

 By processing payroll with HMRC’s tax system Pay As You Earn – umbrella employees are taxed at source and receive their net salary after all the deductions have been processed by the umbrella and sent to HMRC.

-However, if an umbrella employee has any additional sources of income, they may be required to complete a personal tax return and submit it for the appropriate tax year.
+However, if an umbrella employee has any additional sources of income, they may be required to complete a tax return and submit it for the appropriate tax year.

-If your only income in a tax year (6th of April to the 5th of April) is paid to you through an umbrella company, you won’t be required to submit a self-assessment tax return.
-However, if you have any additional sources of income, you might need to pay tax on it.
+If your only income in a tax year (from April 6th to April 5th) is paid to you through an umbrella company, you won’t be required to submit a self-assessment tax return.

 Despite being paid for your temporary assignments through an umbrella company, if any of the following applies to you, you might need to complete a self-assessment tax return: